izzisolomon/react-native-options-menu/README.md

 # react-native-options-menu
 A native looking options dialog for IOS, and Android and Web.

-To Download: run yarn add react-native-options-menu.
+To Download, run: yarn add react-native-options-menu, or npm install -s react-native-options-menu.

 Usage example:

     import OptionsMenu from "react-native-options-menu";
     const MoreIcon = require("../../assets/more/more.png");

     <OptionsMenu
       button={MoreIcon}